 Though most dentists advocate the use of it, some have started going against the tide, claiming its potential hazards, especially after medical journal The Lancet published an article about fluoride possibly being a neurotoxin that can accumulate in your body over time.
 In large doses, it can cause certain side effects.

 Two such effects are dental and skeletal fluorosis, which occurs when too much fluoride is consumed during the formation of your teeth and bones.
-For your teeth, it results in white marks on your teeth enamel and is more likely to affect children under the age of eight who still have teeth growing.
+For your teeth, it results in white marks on your teeth enamel and is more likely to affect children under the age of eight who still have teeth growing, and so, it’s important to know how to soothe a teething baby.
 Thus, it was advised for children to drink and use filtered instead of tap water.

 Initial symptoms of skeletal fluorosis include joint pain and stiffness.
 More long-term consequences include alteration to the bone structure and calcification of ligaments.
 Your first reaction might be, “My water supply is killing me!”, but bear in mind that fluorosis only occurs if you are exposed to too much fluoride, over an extended period of time.
 This is the key reason young children need to be supervised not to swallow fluoride when brushing.
 Levels in our water are also controlled and regulated to negate such harmful effects.